Stuycs-K/final-project-9-cailiangd-mad/README.md

   - This allows you adjust the resistance of a resistor.
   - Goes from 0 ohms to 28.5 ohms.

-5 Hotkeys
+8 Hotkeys
 - 'd'
   - opens up debug mode
 - 'e'
-  - does same thing as 4 part circle
+  - does same thing as 4 part circle (read more below)
 - 'c'
   - allows you to switch the objects you place down from resistor to start junction to end junction and back
 - 'r'